insanity54/duopop/README.md

 # Duopop Game Show popper mod

-Modify a DUO pop to work with a PC (MacOS, Linux, Windows)
+Modify a DUO pop to work with a PC (MacOS, Linux, Windows.)
+The mod uses an Adafruit PRO Trinket (5V 16MHz) embedded in the DUOPOP receiver box.
+The DUOPOP logic board is replaced by the Trinket.
+Batteries are no longer required in the receiver, and the Trinket makes use of the DUOPOP IR receivers.
+The Trinket interfaces with a computer via USB cable, and when it receives IR patterns from the DUOPOP buzzers, an emulated keyboard press is sent to the PC.
+The keyboard presses are meant to be interpreted by software such as Game Show Presenter or similar.

 Based on the Adafruit guide https://learn.adafruit.com/wireless-game-show-poppers/introduction